New Zealand National Parks

-New Zealand’s has fourteen stunning national parks that encompass a variety of landscapes, wildlife and vegetation.
+New Zealand’s has thirteen stunning national parks that encompass a variety of landscapes, wildlife and vegetation.
 From the sparkling beaches of the Tasman, to the snow capped peaks of Arthur’s Pass, to the raging Wanganui River, national parks were created to preserve New Zealand’s beautiful and unique natural environment.

 New Zealand also has more than 25 marine reserves that protect beautiful and irreplaceable flora and fauna.
 All of New Zealand’s marine reserves are protected, meaning that nothing can be disturbed or taken from the site.
 As well as the obvious conservation merits, tourists find this rule works to their advantage, as there is more for them to see and the native wildlife are unafraid of humans.